vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 * Training custom embedding models

-All three incur training and inference (computational) costs, which are proportional to the size of the model, the number of objects and the input sizes.
+All three incur training and inference (computational) costs, which are proportional to the model size, the number of objects, and the object input sizes.
 In addition, the output vector embedding must be stored and potentially [indexed](https://docs.vespa.ai/en/approximate-nn-hnsw.html) for efficient retrieval.

-## Deploy and Maintain ML Embeddings in Production (EmbeddingOps)
+## Operating and maintaining embeddings in production #MLEmbeddingOps

-Suppose we want to modify an embedding model by fine-tuning it or replacing it entirely.
+Suppose we want to modify an embedding model by fine-tuning it for a task or replacing it with a new model with a different vector dimensionality.
 Then, all our data objects must be reprocessed and embedded again.
-This might be easy to manage for small-scale applications with a few million data points, but it quickly gets out of hand with larger-scale evolving datasets in production.
+Reprocessing for any model change might be easy for small-scale applications with a few million data points.
+Still, it quickly gets out of hand with larger-scale evolving datasets in production.

 Consider a case where we have an evolving dataset of 10M news